Here, I’m going to present a big list of the reasons why small businesses need a website.

 Then why don’t you build a website for your coffee shop?

-“Why do I need a website for my business?
+“What are the benefits of a website for small business?
 I have heard that creating a business website is expensive and I can’t afford to invest thousands of dollars in it right now.

 Moreover, I’m not a tech savvy and don’t know the website coding process.
 How do I set up a website for my business?”